aaqibshahzad/sitecompass/languages/README.md

 ## Files

-- **sitecompass-ai.pot** - The Portable Object Template file containing all translatable strings from the plugin.
+- **sitecompass.pot** - The Portable Object Template file containing all translatable strings from the plugin.
 This file serves as the base for creating translations in other languages.

 ## Text Domain

-The plugin uses the text domain: `sitecompass-ai`
+The plugin uses the text domain: `sitecompass`

 ## Creating Translations

 To create a translation for your language:

-1. Copy the `sitecompass-ai.pot` file
+1. Copy the `sitecompass.pot` file
-2. Rename it to `sitecompass-ai-{locale}.po` (e.g., `sitecompass-ai-es_ES.po` for Spanish)
+2. Rename it to `sitecompass-{locale}.po` (e.g., `sitecompass-es_ES.po` for Spanish)
 3. Use a translation tool like [Poedit](https://poedit.net/) to translate the strings
 4. Save the file - this will also generate a `.mo` file which WordPress uses